Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 ### Functionality Testing

-images not clear enough
+Throughout the process I continuously tested the gane functionality and page layouts by using the chrome inspect and development tools.

 ### User Stories Testing

 User 1:
+Testing as user 1 showed that the game would be suitable for this user.
+Further development may need to happen to ensure wording is clear for a child of 8.
+Additional images would be useful to keep younger children engaged.
+Game works on a tablet screen to this user can play the game on the move.

 User 2:
+User 2 found this game simple and easy to use.
+The game is easily shared with the children and he is happy with the content that is provided.
+Would like to see further educational sources on teh game site so the children can continue to learn.
+Would also like to see different ability levels to ensure all children in the class are tested according to their ability.

 User 3:
+The game works well for user 3.
+It's a fun engaging game that is also educational.
+Would like to see extra difficulty levels so they don't get bored.

 ### Code Validation

 ### Issues Found During Game Development

-- getting squares to sit nicely on a grid and have one card overlay the other
+- Getting tiels squares to sit nicely on a grid and have one card overlay the other.
+Changed the position to
-- disable cards timeout
-- bug: if flip tiles fast it thinks two incorrect tiles are the same and overites script.
+- If tiles were flipped too fast it thought two incorrect tiles are the same and overites script.
-- setting up hover element - treating all the game-tiles as a joint element instead of indidivudal tiles.
-- If the same tile is clicked twice then it registers as a match.
+- Setting up hover element in javascript meant that all tiles were hilighted when 'mouseon'.
+Decided to create this effect with css hover function following advice from mentor.
 - Working out how to stop timer - when number of matches === (tiles.length/2), stop timer.
-Doesn't recognise "score" as "8" so it is always falsy.
+Doesn't recognise "score" as "8" so it is always false.
+Created a variable of 'score' which could be === 8 instead of trying to read the text value of the span.

-Matched score wasn't recognised from it's span id value as 8.
-Therefore I added score = 0 as a global value and changed the increment score from that value.

-Tiles weren't disabling:
-//if tiles are a match
-function disableTiles() {
-    firstTile.removeeventListener('click', turnTileOver);
-    secondTile.removeeventListener('click', turnTileOver);
-}

-Due to small case e being used

 [Back to table of contents](#table-of-contents)
 _______
 # Deployment

+The project was deployed to GitHub Pages.
+Gitpod was used as the development workspace.
+I committed and logged all changes to the project, using the git command control system.
+At the end of each session, I used the git push command in the GitPod terminal to push all changes to the GitHub repository.

+To deploy the project I had to:

+* Log in to GitHub and click on repository to deploy ()
+* Select 'Settings' and find the ‘Pages’ section at the bottom of the vertical menu, on the left hand side.
+* From 'source', click where it says 'none' and update to 'branch: Master'.
+* Click 'save' and refresh your page to confirm deployment. <br>

+To run locally:
+* Log into GitHub and click on the repository to download ()
+* Select 'code' and click 'Download" on the Zip File.
+* Once you download the file, you can extract it and use it in your local environment.

 [Back to table of contents](#table-of-contents)
 _______